-If the DCS Specialist is unable to locate a family member, a referral for a search can be sent to the Locate Team.
-Referrals are also initiated through the Attorney General's Office and the Adoptions Unit (in select locations only).
-The Locate Team conducts extensive searches in an effort to locate missing parents, guardians, and relatives.
-The team utilizes the Children's Information Library and Data Source System (CHILDS), Arizona Tracking Locator Automated System (ATLAS), Arizona Technical Eligibility Computer System (AZTECS), Arizona's General Unemployment Insurance Development Effort System (GUIDE/BG01), Motor Vehicle Division records, Juvenile Access Communication Exchange (JAX), and social media including, but not limited to, Facebook and Google.
+If the DCS Specialist is unable to locate a family member, a referral is sent to the local DCS representative responsible for locate efforts.
+If the person is not located or is suspected to be located in another country, a referral is sent to the DCS Locate team.
+Referrals to the DCS Locate team are also initiated through the Attorney General's Office and DCS adoptions units.
+The searches utilize information in Guardian, Arizona Tracking Locator Automated System (ATLAS), Arizona Technical Eligibility Computer System (AZTECS), Arizona's General Unemployment Insurance Development Effort System (GUIDE/BG01), Motor Vehicle Division records, Juvenile Access Communication Exchange (JAX), and social media including, but not limited to, Facebook and Google to potentially identify contact information for the person.
 The Department also utilizes a robust investigative tool, Accurint, that is capable of searching databases such as national driver's license bureaus, birth and death records, criminal records, social networking sites, phone information (cell and land line), and other appropriate resources.
-Additionally, the Locate Team collaborates with Foreign Consulates, U.S. Embassies, U.S. Immigration and Customs Enforcement (ICE), and the Federal Bureau of Prisons in an effort to strengthen search efforts and results.
-From July 2019 to March 2020, the Locate Team attempted to locate 4,664 people and obtained location information for 1,722 (37%) of the individuals.
+Additionally, the DCS Locate team collaborates with Foreign Consulates, U.S. Embassies, U.S. Immigration and Customs Enforcement (ICE), and the Federal Bureau of Prisons in an effort to strengthen search efforts and results.
+From July 2020 to March 2021, the DCS Locate team attempted to locate 3,945 people and obtained location information for 1,606 (41%) of the individuals.